Undocumented Students and Financial Aid

 New Mexico State Bill 582 (SB 582), passed by the legislature in 2005, states that “A public post-secondary education institution shall not deny admission to a student on account of the student’s immigration status.”
 SB 582 also allows ENMU-Roswell to administer State financial aid to undocumented students.
 Additionally, SB 582 grants in-state tuition rates for students “who have attended a secondary educational institution in New Mexico for at least one year and who have either graduated from a New Mexico High School or received a general educational development certificate in New Mexico.”

-What Financial Aid are undocumented students eligible for?
+What Financial Aid are Undocumented Students Eligible For?

 State Aid